About Portable Document Format (PDF) Files

 - Printing Adobe PDF Files

 - Accessibility of Adobe PDF Files

 HTML (the code behind Web pages) cannot maintain all the original formatting and presentation of many documents.
 In such cases, we use a different format: Portable Document Format (PDF).
 PDF documents maintain the look of the original document, and they can be viewed on any Macintosh, PC, or Unix computer.
-First, however, you must download and install the free Adobe Reader Exit program.
-Please use the most current reader from Adobe to ensure compatibility with all PDF files on EPA's site.
-The Adobe Reader is also sometimes referred to as the Adobe Acrobat Reader.
+First, however, you must download and install a PDF reader program.

 Installing Adobe Reader